St. Louis Rams

 The St. Louis Rams were a professional American football team of the National Football League (NFL).
-They played in St. Louis from 1995 to the 2015 season, before moving back to Los Angeles, where the team had played from 1946 to 1994.
+They played in St. Louis, Missouri, from 1995 through the 2015 season, before moving back to Los Angeles, California, where the team had played from 1946 to 1994.
+The team is now known as the Los Angeles Rams.

-The arrival of the Rams, which originated in Cleveland before moving to Los Angeles in 1946, gave St. Louis a professional football team for the first time since the St. Louis Cardinals left for Arizona in 1987.
+The arrival of the Rams, which originated in Cleveland before moving to Los Angeles in 1946, gave St. Louis a professional football team for the first time since the St. Louis Cardinals left to become the Arizona Cardinals in 1987.

-The Rams played their home games at what is now known as The Dome at America's Center in downtown St. Louis, which the city had been building for a few years in the hopes of gaining an NFL team.
+The St. Louis Rams played their home games at what is now known as The Dome at America's Center in downtown St. Louis, which the city had been building for a few years in the hopes of gaining an NFL team.
 Dubbed the Trans World Dome, the stadium was unready when the team arrived, so it temporarily shared Busch Memorial Stadium with the St. Louis Cardinals of Major League Baseball (MLB).
 The Rams played their first game in St. Louis on September 10, 1995, defeating the New Orleans Saints, 17–13.
 The Trans World Dome opened on November 12, 1995, when the Rams defeated the Carolina Panthers 28–17.

-The franchise notched its first winning season and playoff appearance as a St. Louis team in 1999, and went on to win its first and only championship in Super Bowl XXXIV.
-That season began a four-year run of success with The Greatest Show on Turf offense, which included a franchise-best 14–2 record in 2001 en route to a Super Bowl XXXVI appearance.
+The franchise notched its first winning season and playoff appearance as a St. Louis, Missouri team in 1999, and went on to win its first and only championship in Super Bowl XXXIV.
+That season began a three-year run of success with The Greatest Show on Turf offense, which included a franchise-best 14–2 record in 2001 en route to a Super Bowl XXXVI appearance.

-But the Rams struggled throughout their remaining years in St. Louis.
-By the time they moved back to Los Angeles, the Rams had gone 12 seasons without a winning record and 11 seasons without qualifying for the postseason.
+Following their 2002 Super Bowl defeat to the New England Patriots, the Rams struggled for their remaining years in St. Louis.
+By the time they moved back to Los Angeles, the Rams had gone 12 seasons without a winning record, and 11 seasons without qualifying for the postseason.

-The Rams played their last game in St. Louis on December 17, 2015, defeating the Tampa Bay Buccaneers 31–23 in a home stadium that had been renamed the Edward Jones Dome.
-Their last game as a St. Louis-based franchise was on January 3, 2016, against the San Francisco 49ers at Levi's Stadium, which they lost 19–16.
+The St. Louis Rams played their last game in St. Louis, Missouri on December 17, 2015, defeating the Tampa Bay Buccaneers 31–23 in a home stadium that had been renamed the Edward Jones Dome.
+Their last game as a St. Louis–based franchise was on January 3, 2016, against the San Francisco 49ers at Levi's Stadium, which they lost 19–16.
 After the 2015 NFL season, the team returned to Los Angeles.